 Key Aspects of Brainspotting

-• Accessing the brain regions where trauma is stored.
+Access to the brain regions where trauma is stored

-• Using the existing brain-body connection to process and release traumatic experience.
+Use of existing brain-body connections to process and release traumatic experiences

-• Allowing traumatic memories to be processed without needing to be relived.
+Traumatic memories to be processed without needing to be relived

 Brainspotting as a Technique

 Brainspotting allows a therapist to assist a client in focusing on a specific traumatic response.
-The next step is for the therapist to help clients identify “brain spots” – specific eye positions that may involve looking at vision field points or angles and are associated with brain areas where emotional pain is stored.
+The next step is for the therapist to help clients identify “brain spots”.
+These are specific eye positions that may involve looking at vision field points or angles and are associated with brain areas where emotional pain is stored.

 A client focuses their gaze on the identified brain spot while simultaneously bringing awareness to feelings and sensations typically stored out of full consciousness so these emotional issues can be resolved.

-Note that the process may include bilateral stimulation (adding audio) to enhance it.
+Note that the process may include bilateral stimulation (adding audio) for enhanced results.

 Applications for Brainspotting